darebalogun/SYSC3303G4/Readme.txt

 ElevatorSubSystemTest.java:

-	-> This file contains the ElevatorSubSystemTest class -> Contains the Junit tests for the system
+	-> This file contains the ElevatorSubSystemTest class -> Contains the JUnit tests for the system
 	-> It tests if the ElevatorSubsystem constructor creates the appropriate object

 ElevatorTest.java: